sebnitu/vrembem/docs/_packages/menu.md

 {% include demo_close.html %}

 <div class="type" markdown="1">
-For links that only contain an icon, you can use the `menu__link_icon` modifier to create a square link similar to the `button_link` modifier.
+For links that only contain an icon, you can use the `menu__link_icon` modifier to create a square link similar to the `button_icon` modifier.
 </div>

 {% include demo_open.html %}